serika-dev/Terms-Privacy/Terms.md

 - **“User-Generated Content”** means any content uploaded, posted, or otherwise made available by a User.
 - **“AI-Generated Content”** means any content produced by the Platform’s artificial intelligence systems in response to User input.

-- **“Toka”** means the social microblogging sub-platform operated by Schoolsquid that utilizes Serika.dev account authentication and shares common infrastructure and policies with Serika.dev.
+- **"Toka"** means the social microblogging service operated by Schoolsquid that utilizes Serika account authentication via accounts.serika.dev and shares common infrastructure and policies with other Serika services.
+- **"SerikaBooru"** means the image hosting and sharing service (accessible at serika.art) operated by Schoolsquid that allows users to upload and share images, with optional authentication via accounts.serika.dev or anonymous usage, and which maintains a strict no AI training policy.
+- **"serikaVideo"** means the video hosting and sharing service operated by Schoolsquid that allows users to upload, watch, and share videos, with authentication via accounts.serika.dev.
-- **“OAuth Client”** means a third-party application registered by an independent developer to access a User’s Serika.dev account via OAuth with the User’s authorization and subject to the scopes the User approves.
+- **"OAuth Client"** means a third-party application registered by an independent developer to access a User's Serika account (managed via accounts.serika.dev) via OAuth with the User's authorization and subject to the scopes the User approves.
-- **“Third-Party Application”** means any application, website, or service not operated by Schoolsquid that a User authorizes to access their account through OAuth.
+- **"Third-Party Application"** means any application, website, or service not operated by Schoolsquid that a User authorizes to access their account through OAuth.
+- **"accounts.serika.dev"** means the centralized account management system that provides unified authentication across all Serika services.

 ---

-Serika.dev is accessible worldwide, but not all features or services may be available in all jurisdictions.
-By accessing or using the Platform, you represent and warrant that your use is in full compliance with all applicable local, national, and international laws and regulations, including but not limited to data protection, consumer protection, export control, and sanctions laws.
-You are solely responsible for ensuring that your use of the Platform is lawful in your jurisdiction.
-Schoolsquid disclaims all liability for any use of the Platform that is prohibited by law in your location.
-The Platform is not available in jurisdictions where its use is prohibited by law.
+Serika services are accessible worldwide, but not all features or services may be available in all jurisdictions.
+By accessing or using any Serika service, you represent and warrant that your use is in full compliance with all applicable local, national, and international laws and regulations, including but not limited to data protection, consumer protection, export control, and sanctions laws.
+You are solely responsible for ensuring that your use of Serika services is lawful in your jurisdiction.
+Schoolsquid disclaims all liability for any use that is prohibited by law in your location.
+Serika services are not available in jurisdictions where their use is prohibited by law.

 Users from the European Union, United Kingdom, United States, Canada, Australia, and other regions may have additional rights under applicable data protection and consumer laws (including but not limited to GDPR, CCPA, PIPEDA, and similar regulations).
 Nothing in these Terms limits any non-waivable rights you may have under such laws.
+By using Serika services, you understand that your account is managed centrally at accounts.serika.dev and synchronized across all Serika platforms.

 ---

 ## 1. Acceptance of Terms

-Your access to and utilization of the Platform signifies your unconditional acceptance of these Terms.
-If you do not agree with any provision herein, you must cease using the Platform immediately.
-Continued use of the Platform constitutes your acceptance of these Terms, as they may be revised periodically.
+Your access to and utilization of any Serika service signifies your unconditional acceptance of these Terms.
+If you do not agree with any provision herein, you must cease using the Services immediately.
+Continued use of Serika services constitutes your acceptance of these Terms, as they may be revised periodically.
 Should you agree to these Terms on behalf of an organization, you warrant that you have the authority to bind said organization, and "you" or "your" shall collectively refer to both you and the organization.

-The Platform reserves the right to amend these Terms unilaterally at any time.
+Serika reserves the right to amend these Terms unilaterally at any time.
 Notice of changes will be disseminated through updates to this document or other communication channels deemed appropriate by Schoolsquid.
 Users are responsible for regularly reviewing the Terms, and continued use following any modification constitutes acceptance of the revised Terms.

 ---

 ## 2. Eligibility

-The Platform is intended solely for individuals aged 16 and older.
-By accessing or using the Platform, you represent and warrant that you meet this age requirement and that all personal information submitted during registration is truthful, accurate, and complete.
+Serika services are intended solely for individuals aged 16 and older.
+By accessing or using any Serika service, you represent and warrant that you meet this age requirement and that all personal information submitted during registration is truthful, accurate, and complete.
 We may require proof of age or identity at any time and reserve the right to suspend or terminate accounts of users who fail to meet the eligibility criteria.

-Furthermore, you represent that you have not been previously banned, restricted, or otherwise prohibited from using the Platform for violations of these Terms or applicable laws.
+Furthermore, you represent that you have not been previously banned, restricted, or otherwise prohibited from using Serika services for violations of these Terms or applicable laws.
 Accounts found in violation of this section may be immediately terminated without prior notice or liability.

 ---

 ## 3. User Accounts

+- **Unified Account System**: All Serika services use a centralized account management system at accounts.serika.dev.
+When you create an account, it is automatically synchronized and available across all Serika services (including Toka, SerikaBooru, serikaVideo, and others).
+Your account status, authentication, and profile information are maintained consistently across all platforms.

-- **Account Creation**: To access certain functionalities of the Platform, users must register an account by providing valid, accurate, and complete information.
+- **Account Creation**: To access functionalities of Serika services, users must register an account at accounts.serika.dev by providing valid, accurate, and complete information.
 You agree to keep your account information up-to-date and promptly notify Schoolsquid of any unauthorized use of your account.

 - **Account Credentials**: Users bear sole responsibility for safeguarding their account credentials, including usernames, passwords, and other authentication details.
 You acknowledge that you are accountable for all activities conducted through your account, regardless of whether such activities are authorized by you.

 - **Security Obligations**: You agree to implement appropriate measures to ensure the confidentiality of your account credentials.
 You are obligated to immediately report any unauthorized access or breach of your account to Schoolsquid.
 Schoolsquid shall not be liable for damages resulting from unauthorized use of your account.

-- **OAuth and Third-Party Applications**: The Platform provides OAuth-based authentication for Serika.dev and Toka.
+- **OAuth and Third-Party Applications**: Serika services provide OAuth-based authentication for access via accounts.serika.dev.
 You may authorize third-party OAuth clients created by independent developers to access your account according to the specific permissions (scopes) you approve.
 OAuth is available to any developer who registers an OAuth client in compliance with our policies; we may suspend or revoke any client at our discretion.
 You are solely responsible for the clients you authorize and the permissions you grant.
 Schoolsquid does not control or endorse third-party clients and is not liable for any actions taken by such developers or their applications, including data access, processing, or changes performed under the permissions you granted.
 You may revoke access at any time in your account settings.
-Use of your data by third-party clients is subject to those clients’ own terms and privacy policies.
+Use of your data by third-party clients is subject to those clients' own terms and privacy policies.
+OAuth access grants permission to your account across all Serika services.

-- **Account Termination**: Schoolsquid reserves the right to suspend or terminate user accounts, with or without notice, in its sole discretion.
+- **Account Termination**: Schoolsquid reserves the right to suspend or terminate user accounts across all Serika services, with or without notice, in its sole discretion.
 Grounds for such suspension or termination may include, but are not limited to, violation of these Terms, fraudulent activity, or illegal conduct.
+Account termination will affect your access to all Serika services.
 Schoolsquid may immediately suspend or terminate your account for any breach of these Terms, with no refund or compensation, and may cooperate with law enforcement or regulatory authorities in any jurisdiction as required by law.

 ---

 ## 4. User Rights and Obligations

-You are granted a limited, non-exclusive, non-transferable, and revocable license to access and use the Platform strictly in accordance with these Terms.
+You are granted a limited, non-exclusive, non-transferable, and revocable license to access and use Serika services strictly in accordance with these Terms.
 You agree to:

-- Use the Platform only for lawful purposes and in compliance with all applicable laws and regulations.
+- Use Serika services only for lawful purposes and in compliance with all applicable laws and regulations.
 - Maintain the confidentiality of your account credentials and be responsible for all activities under your account.
 - Promptly notify us of any unauthorized use of your account or any other breach of security.

 You shall not:

-- Engage in any activity that interferes with or disrupts the operation of the Platform.
+- Engage in any activity that interferes with or disrupts the operation of Serika services.
-- Use the Platform to infringe upon the rights of others, including intellectual property rights.
+- Use Serika services to infringe upon the rights of others, including intellectual property rights.
-- Circumvent or attempt to circumvent any security measures implemented by the Platform.
+- Circumvent or attempt to circumvent any security measures implemented by Serika services.

 ---